Nike Free Flyknit 4.0 Review Facts

 The thinner outsole comes into play here, making them slightly less stable than most trainers.
 The outer layers of rubber designed to protect impact are small, and not always sufficient for all types of runners.
-This in tandem with the less gripping outsole, make this shoe a bit less stable.
-That isn’t to say that they are an unstable pair of shoes however.
+This in tandem with the less gripping outsole, makes this shoe a bit less stable.
+That isn’t to say that they are an unstable pair of shoes, however.
 The Flyknits are certainly stable enough for extended running, but it is just important to point out that minimalist styled shoes will be a bit less stable than traditionally styled running shoes.

 •Nike Flywire design providing great flexibility of the upper